‘Moderate’ Colorado Democrat Noel Ginsburg is running for governor. Here’s what that means.

-Expect “modernizing the TABOR formula” to be one major issue Ginsburg talks about on the campaign trail.
-TABOR is the 1992 Taxpayer’s Bill of Rights constitutional amendment that requires voter approval to raise taxes and provides a formula for limiting government spending.
+Ginsburg talks about “modernizing the TABOR formula,” a reference to the 1992 Taxpayer’s Bill of Rights constitutional amendment that requires voter approval to raise taxes and provides a formula for limiting government spending.

 “There’s almost no one that I talk to that says we don’t need to fix TABOR,” he says.
 Asked why that hasn’t happened yet, he cited a lack of leadership.

 In his announcement speech, Ginsburg mentioned Colorado moving to more clean energy, but in an interview, he said, “when [the wind] doesn’t blow or the sun isn’t shining you need fossil fuels.”
 He’s happy with the regulations Colorado already has on fracking, but he said communities “need a say.”
 Asked what that meant specifically, he said, “I think what they need to do is be heard, number one.”
 He also says that more attention needs to be paid to mental health issues and ensuring the state’s mental health services are available for everyone across the state.
 He calls Colorado’s opioid epidemic a symptom of a mental health epidemic.

 Ginsburg also runs CareerWise Colorado, an apprenticeship program lauded by current Democratic Gov. John Hickenlooper as a hallmark of his administration.
 Ginsburg learned about successful apprenticeships in Switzerland, he has said, after attending an institute there.
 Students in the program get apprenticeship wages, industry credentials, and college credits.

 Along the campaign trail, Ginsburg has stood out by saying he does not think some of the proposals offered by some of his Democratic rivals are realistic.
 He has even likened the candidates to Donald Trump who promised during his presidential campaign that he would build a wall and that Mexico would pay for it.